Dan Scotto, a Wall Street research icon in the 1980s and 1990s died last week and with him an era of investment research that is not likely to return.

 Investors not Bankers

 At a time when basic industry research and investment banking business mattered most, Dan focused on investors’ needs, and they loved him.
 After L.F.
-Rothschild (which Dan liked to call “the Brooklyn Rothschild”) he went to the venerable Donaldson, Lufkin & Jennette (DLJ), which eventually absorbed into Credit Suisse, and then to Bear Stearns, one of the fiercest firms on the Street, where he and his high-grade team achieved top research honors.
+Rothschild (which Dan liked to call “the Brooklyn Rothschild”) he went to Wall Street powerhouse Donaldson, Lufkin & Jennette (DLJ), which eventually was absorbed into Credit Suisse, and then to Bear Stearns.
+In its day Bear was among the fiercest firms on the Street and where he and his high-grade team achieved top research honors.

-Dan could be a tortured soul – especially if things did not go right or when people disappointed him.
-He was proud of his unprecedented nine-year number one “All-American” ranking – something he knew that he had to earn annually.
-He was cynical about Wall Street, especially bankers who used him as bait for their deals, and traders, who saw him as overhead that took bonus money out of their pockets.
+Dan could be a tortured soul, especially if things did not go right or when people disappointed him, but he was a deft manager, capable of getting the most out of people.
+He was proud of his unprecedented nine-year run as number one ranked “All-America” – something he knew that he had to earn annually.
+He was cynical about Wall Street, especially bankers who used him as deal-bait, and traders, who saw him as overhead that took bonus money out of their pockets.

-Dan will be remembered not only for his instincts and dedication, but also for his loyalty, good humor, incisive and and often playful written reports, and, most importantly, his generosity of spirit.
+Dad will be remembered not only for his instincts and dedication, but also for his loyalty, good humor, incisive and and at times playful written reports, and, most importantly, his generosity of spirit.
 He will be missed.

 Rest in peace.

 Image source: Whitehall Financial Advisors